Hardy inequality and asymptotic eigenvalue distribution for discrete Laplacians: General properties

 and

-where $\Nr_\lambda(A):=\dim \ran\, \bone_{[0, \lambda]}(A)$.
+where $N_\lambda(A):=\dim \ran\, \bone_{[0, \lambda]}(A)$.

 In particular, if $A$ and $B$ have the same form-domain, then $\sigma_{\rm ess} (A)=\emptyset$ if and only if $\sigma_{\rm ess} (B)=\emptyset$. \end{proposition} We refer to \cite{LSW} for some applications of the last statement, in the context of the absence of the essential spectrum of differential operators.
+Because of Remark \ref{r:multi}, we stress that we have to remove ``$\inf \sigma_{\rm ess} (B)$'' in \eqref{e:N}, as the min-max principle does not decide whether or not the $B$ has an eigenvalue at this energy.

 \proof Theorem \ref{t:min-max} permits us to conclude for the first part.
 Supposing now they have the same form-domain, by the uniform boundedness principle, there are $a,b>0$ such that: